 Shipments must comply with the restrictions in paragraphs (i) to (iv) below.

-(i) Packages must not weigh more than 31.5 kilograms (or 70 lbs) or 70 kilograms (or 150 lbs) (depending on the country where the shipment is presented to UPS for carriage and the country of destination, as specified in the Guides) or exceed 274 centimetres (or 108 inches) in length or a total of 419 centimetres (or 165 inches) in length and girth combined.
+(i) Packages must not weigh more than 31.5 kilograms (or 70 lbs) or 70 kilograms (or 150 lbs) (depending on the country where the shipment is presented to UPS for carriage and the country of destination, as specified in the Guide) or exceed 274 centimeters in length or a total of 400 centimeters in length and girth combined.
+Pallets are subject to maximum size and weight limits that vary by origin and destination, and that are set out at www.ups.com.

 (ii) The value of any package may not exceed the local currency equivalent of USD 50,000.
-In addition the value of any jewellery and watches, other than costume jewellery or costume watches, in a package shall not exceed the local currency equivalent of USD 500.
+In addition the value of any jewelry or watches, other than costume jewelry or costume watches, in a package shall not exceed the local currency equivalent of USD 500 unless such a shipment is tendered from eligible origins to eligible destinations, with applicable services, set forth at ups.com/jewelry.
+The value of any pallet may not exceed the local currency equivalent of USD 100,000.

-(iii) Packages must not contain any of the prohibited articles listed in the Guides including (but not limited to) articles of unusual value (such as works of art, antiques, precious stones, stamps, unique items, gold or silver), money or negotiable instruments (such as cheques, bills of exchange, bonds, savings books, pre-paid credit cards, share certificates or other securities), firearms and dangerous goods.
+(iii) Packages must not contain any of the restricted or prohibited articles listed in the Guides or www.ups.com including (but not limited to) articles of unusual value (such as works of art, antiques, precious stones, stamps, unique items, gold or silver), money or negotiable instruments (such as cheques, bills of exchange, bonds, savings books, pre-paid credit cards, share certificates or other securities), firearms and dangerous goods.

 (iv) Packages must not contain goods which might endanger human or animal life or any means of transportation, or which might otherwise taint or damage other goods being transported by UPS, or the carriage, export or import of which is prohibited by applicable law.